Using an Employer of Record in South Africa

 - Pension contributions: Often offered but not legally required.

-Using an Employer of Record in South Africa ensures seamless payroll processing and compliance with tax deductions and contributions, saving time and minimizing risk.
+Using an Employer of Record in South Africa may help streamline payroll processing and support compliance with tax deductions and contributions, helping reduce administrative burden and risk.

 Employment laws in South Africa